noahtate/vortex-exporter-edit/README.md

 [Usage]
 This program is designed to create a list of installed mods from a vortex backup file.
+Originally created by LoneRaptor, I've added two significant features:
-Vortex creates these automatically in user\AppData\Roaming\Vortex\temp\state_backups_full.
+* The ability to generate a mod list of only mods that are enabled,
-You can also manually make a backup to any location you want in settings/workarounds -> create backup
+* The ability to generate a mod list per profile per game.

 NEXUS MODS LINK: https://www.nexusmods.com/site/mods/1095?tab=description